kiranchhatre/kiranchhatre.github.io/_pages/Industry.md

 **Developer** *, FAWKES Robot Software Framework*

+-   Patch OpenRave to build it on Fedora 29.
+-   Setting up a Kinematic Chain for the Autonomous Robots' gripper movement.
+Use OpenRAVE for motion planning when interacting with Conveyor.
 -   Component-based development environment for robotic applications.
 Development of the Behavior Engine, a layer for development, execution, and monitoring of robot behaviors.
 -   C++, LUA, CLIPS